 Community expectations change and evolve over time and future generations want to see current thinking challenged and debated.
-More people are environmentally aware and readily embrace technological advancement.
+More and more people are environmentally aware and readily embrace technological advancement.
 The Council acknowledges the following community expectations/aspirations within this strategy.
 These are themes that have been heard over time through various engagement and consultation processes, and generally align with Council's Community Outcomes:

-- Increased desire for 'green' thinking and approaches within the community, noting environmental, climate change and resilience drivers - Increased lwi representation and participation in decision-making - A desire for resilient networks and communities - Recognition of future generations and intergenerational equity - Well managed urban growth; and - Responding to and utilising technology where appropriate.
+- Increasing desire for 'green' thinking and approaches within the community, noting environmental, climate change and resilience drivers. - Increased lwi representation and participation in decision making. - · A desire for resilient networks and communities. - · Recognition of future generations and intergenerational equity. - · Managing urban growth well; and - Responding to and utilising technology where appropriate.